Proto:The Bugs Bunny Birthday Blowout

 Level 5

-The titleset for Level 5 has no power-up icons in the prototype.
-The inclusion of those icons meant that some graphics had to be removed, so the second tile for the tree trunks in the prototype was overwritten in the final.
+The inclusion of powerup icons meant that some graphics had to be removed, so the second tile for the tree trunks in the prototype was overwritten in the final.
 The trunk was also given some additional shading.

-Another victim of tile overwriting.
-The unique spike graphics were changed to the simpler 8x16 spike tiles used in other levels.
+Another victim of tile overwriting: the unique spike graphics were changed to the simpler 8×16 ones used in other levels.

 Level 6

-The lip of the vase was changed slightly in the final version.
+The lip of the vase was changed slightly in the final.

 The (American) football was redrawn to look more like a...well, football.